Mandatory Overtime: The Overtime Laws in Each State

 Virginia is adherent to FLSA rules, but the main differences between the state and federal laws include regular rate of pay calculations for salaried, nonexempt employees, length of statute of limitations for filing a claim, and available damages.
 For more information about overtime laws in Virginia, visit the Virginia Department of Human Resource Management overview of the Virginia Overtime Wage Act.

 Washington Overtime Laws

-Typically, FLSA rules apply to Washington’s overtime laws.
+Typically, FLSA rules apply to overtime laws in Washington.
 Other overtime rates, like double-time pay, are not required by the state of Washington.
 However, there are some exceptions relating to specific public works projects.
-To learn more about Washington's mandatory overtime laws, visit the Washington State Department of Labor & Industries website.
+To learn more about Washington mandatory overtime laws, visit the Washington State Department of Labor & Industries website.

 West Virginia Overtime Laws

 To meet West Virginia overtime requirements, all of the following conditions must be met: (1) the business does not qualify for federal “enterprise” coverage, (2) 80% of employees do not qualify for individual or federal overtime coverage based on work duties as defined in interstate commerce activity, and (3) the employer has six or more nonexempt employees working in a single organization in West Virginia.
 You can learn more about overtime laws in West Virginia by checking out the West Virginia Division of Labor State Overtime Requirements website.

 Wisconsin Overtime Laws

 FLSA overtime rules apply to overtime laws in Wisconsin when it comes to employees in manufacturing, mechanical, beauty, retail, hotel, laundry, restaurant, phone, transportation, and shipping.
 Exempt establishments include agriculture employees, domestic service employees, some nonprofit organizations, and federal agencies.
 Learn more at the state Department of Workforce Development website.